qe201020335/BeatSaberOffsetMigrator/README.md

 This offset can then be imported by [EasyOffset](https://github.com/Reezonate/EasyOffset) via its universal import feature.

 ## Requirements
+These can all be installed using your preferred mod installer.
 - BSIPA
 - BSML
 - SiraUtil